 They have comparatively short tongues (see the photograph on the left showing a male extending his tongue) and prefer flowers that form a distinct landing platform, such as daisies, dandelions and thistles.
 The heads of these flowers are made up of many small florets each containing only a small quantity of nectar.
 While on these flowers the bees probe many times and walk around the flower rather than fly.
 So the bees are going for a low yield of nectar per probe, but minimum time and energy between probes.

 Below is a male.
 His tongue is extended as he moves from floret to floret.
 He is brushing some debris, pollen probably, off his head and thorax with his front leg.
 Males do not collect pollen as they have no pollen baskets.

 All bumblebee males patrol mating circuits laying down a pheromone to attract new queens.
 The pheromone is used to scent-mark prominent objects (tree trunks, rocks, posts, etc) on the circuit.
 The circuit is marked in the morning, and after rain.
 The scent of some species can be detected by some humans.
 Usually they patrol at species specific heights.
 Bombus lapidarius males patrol at tree-top height.
 However this depends on the habitat.

-left and below right shows the typical "moustache", one of the easiest ways to recognise a
+The photograph of the male above shows the typical "moustache", one of the easiest ways to recognise a male bumblebee.

-The excellent photograph of a Bombus lapidarius queen and male mating on the right was sent in by AsB.
+The excellent photograph of a Bombus lapidarius queen and male mating below was sent in by AsB.
 Note the size variation.
 Lapidarius is one of the species where there is a great range of sizes with the queen being much bigger than the workers and males.
 The mites on the queen will survive with her during hibernation and take up residence in her new nest the following spring.
 They use her as a means of transport.